Get Inked Teen Writing Conference

 Do you know a teen in grades 7–12 who has an interest in writing?
 Or maybe a student who struggles with academic writing?
 If so, the Get Inked Teen Writing Conference is an amazing opportunity for them.

-Get Inked is an inclusive, safe space for teens to workshop their writing with like-minded peers and published authors.
-This year's conference features four award-winning young adult authors: Candace Fleming, Chris Crutcher, Patrick Flores-Scott, and Barb Shoup.
-Registration includes 2 autographed books and a Get Inked Writer's Notebook.
+Get Inked is an inclusive, safe space for teens to work on their writing with like-minded peers and published authors.
+This year's conference features four young adult authors: Kekla Magoon, Lisa Deselm, Mary Ann Steinke-Moore, and Jean Alicia Elster.
+This year we are pleased to welcome editor, Jiwon Choi, who will discuss opportunities for teens to publish their work.
+Registration includes two autographed books and a Get Inked Writer's Notebook.

-Just $60 per student, Get Inked provides teen writers the experience of attending the type of event typically reserved for adults.
-From key-note speakers to hands-on breakout sessions, students will get to spend time with published authors and have a chance to improve their own writing skills.
+Cost is $70 per student and provides teen writers the experience of attending the type of event typically reserved for adults.
+From keynote speakers to hands-on breakout sessions, students will spend time with published authors while they improve their own writing skills.

 • Experiment with style and form •

 • Learn about the editing and publishing process •

 • Connect with other teens who like to write •

 Jiwon Choi is a poet, early childhood educator, and urban gardener.
 She works with children and teachers on developing emergent curriculum at the Educational Alliance, a multi-generational non-profit.
 She is a long time gardener and coordinator at the Pacific Street Brooklyn Bear’s Garden near Downtown Brooklyn, where she collaborates with local and citywide organizations to bring educational gardening workshops, as well as cultural arts and music programming into the garden.
 She is the author of two poetry collections, One Daughter is Worth Ten Sons and I Used To Be Korean.
 Jiwon Choi is an associate editor at Hanging Loose Press.
 She lives in Brooklyn, NY.